Trekkers bowing their heads to appreciate the beauty of Everest - Tenzing Hillary Airport

 - Stop your activity immediately if you experience pain or discomfort, or if your skin turns red.
 Otherwise, you may get a blister.

 Flight from Lukla to Kathmandu and vice versa mostly depends on weather and visibility.
 So you should be prepared for flight delays.
 The weather here is pretty uncertain due to which there is every possibility of being delayed flights.
 Examining the economy of the country and its development the airports sometimes have problems with disorganized communication.
 You might consider yourself lucky if you get on a flight immediately after arriving at the airport, but most of the time, you will be experiencing a flight delay and have to wait at least for few hours.
 Being well prepared and patient, carrying books, snacks will help you kill time.

 Short flight delays are not much of a problem but the longer ones are annoying.
 It means you will have to pay for extra accommodation and food.
 If you have registered with the tour company they will provide you with the accommodation and help you find the right flight.

 Carry fun stuff

-It May seem funny tips but it's pretty handy tips to note.
-You should carry around some indoor games, books, playing cards so you could spend your good time during the trekking days and accommodation days.
-It's best to carry a camera if possible you will be exposed to many moments where you want to capture and keep it as your memory.
+It May seem like funny tips but it's pretty handy tips to note.
+You should carry around some indoor games, books, and playing cards so you could spend your good time during the trekking days and accommodation days.
+It's best to carry a camera if possible you will be exposed to many moments that you want to capture and keep as your memory.
 Most of the day during the trek you will be hiking for about 5 to 6 hours and the rest of it is up to you.
 You will be lying around the teahouse or lodges as the outside weather is cold.
 So carrying playing cards, indoor games, and books will help you kill time more efficiently.
 Having a camera will prove plus point you will have great views of mountains and mother nature to capture.